Racketeering for Fun and Profit

 Hitchens helped produce the British documentary Hell's Angel, screened in 1994.
 In the documentary's wake, he was contacted many times, and by some who worked in Mother Teresa's homes.

-One of Hitchens' contacts was Susan Shields, a nun from Mother Teresa's order who worked in her homes in the Bronx, Rome and San Francisco for nearly ten years.
-She left Mother Teresa's employ because she could not stand it anymore, and wrote In Mother's House, an apparently fine manuscript that cannot find a publisher, seemingly because it frankly deals with her experiences of working in Mother Teresa's employ.
+One of Hitchens's contacts was Susan Shields, a nun from Mother Teresa's order who worked in her homes in the Bronx, Rome and San Francisco for nearly ten years.
+She left Mother Teresa's employ because she could not stand it anymore, and wrote In Mother's House, a seemingly fine manuscript that cannot find a publisher (her writing talent is evident here), seemingly because it frankly deals with her experiences of working in Mother Teresa's employ.
 It was far from a hagiographic account.
 The nuns working for Mother Teresa were pushed to the extremities of austerity.
 Upon occupying a convent's premises in San Francisco, they immediately rid it of furniture, carpeting and any creature comforts, including heat in the wintertime.
 Several nuns developed tuberculosis while Shields worked there.
 Hitchens stated, "If her memoir reads like the testimony of a former cult member, it is because in many ways it is."
 The nuns were all indoctrinated that Mother Teresa is divinely guided, and no questioning of her authority is thinkable.
 The atmosphere cultivated was a total and mindless obedience to Teresa's divinely inspired authority.

 "Bear in mind that Mother Teresa's global income is more than enough to outfit several first class medical clinics in Bengal.
 The decision not to do so, and indeed to run instead a haphazard and cranky institution which would expose itself to litigation and protest were it run by any branch of the medical profession, is a deliberate one.
 The point is not honest relief of suffering but the promulgation of a cult based on death and suffering and subjection."

-Mother Teresa herself flew around the world, getting the finest medical care money could buy in her last years.
+Mother Teresa herself flew around the world, receiving the finest medical care that money could buy in her last years.
 This iconoclastic segment on Mother Teresa may come as a shock.
 Her defenders are many.
 Maybe she did some genuine good in the world, but there may be far more image than substance in Mother Teresa's legacy.
-Michael Parenti has also written on Teresa's dubious legacy.
+Michael Parenti has also written on Teresa’s dubious legacy, and in 2013, a paper by Canadian scholars arrived at the same conclusions that Hitchens did.

 For that challenging idea, see Charles MacMartin's "Peace Corps and Empire", Covert Action Information Bulletin (Now called Covert Action Quarterly), Winter 1991-1992.
 Even internal U.S. government documents made part of the Pentagon Papers make the Peace Corps' role in foreign policy explicit.
 Generally, whatever beleaguered nation the U.S. military, CIA and corporate world was focusing its attention on, the Peace Corps would soon flood their volunteers there.
 The Peace Corps is part of a novel neocolonial strategy.